simbo1905/thinbus-srp-js/README.md

 Copyright (c) Simon Massey, 2014

-This package provides a [Secure Remote Password](http://srp.stanford.edu/) [SRP-6a](http://srp.stanford.edu/doc.html#papers) implementation for Javascript / EMCAScript to perform a zero knowledge proof of password to a Java server.
+This package provides a [Secure Remote Password](http://srp.stanford.edu/) [SRP-6a](http://srp.stanford.edu/doc.html#papers) implementation for Javascript / EMCAScript to perform a zero knowledge proof of password from a browser to a Java server.
 The only dependency is the [Nimbus SRP6a Java](https://bitbucket.org/connect2id/nimbus-srp) library.

 There is a demonstration application [thinbus-srp-js-demo](https://bitbucket.org/simon_massey/thinbus-srp-js-demo) written as a JAX-RS webservice.
 The demo has been tested with Firefox, Chrome, and Safari (on an iPad).